 exercises even if you didn’t have lymph nodes removed.

 Your doctor will talk with you about when call.
-You may be told to call if you have
+You may be told to call if you

-- Redness, swelling, or bleeding or other drainage from the incision site
+- Drainage from the incision site

 - Increased pain around the incision site

 Your doctor may give you other instructions, too.
 Ask about signs you should watch

 Arm care after lymph node removal